XoopsDocs/myconference-tutorial/en/book/8other.md

 # 8.0 Info for Developers

-Events (date / day)
+####Events (date / day)
-- Shipping talks by visitors to the site?
+- Sending of talks info to visitors of the site?
 - Sponsors / Organizer?
- - Ask if they are ordered by alphabetical order
+ - Ask if they are ordered in alphabetical order
  - Categories of sponsors (tick if put in the footer)

 #### Blocks: